The administration of estate is a legal procedure where the assets of a deceased person is managed and distributed.

 Lawyers may find themselves involved in non-probate activities like burial and investment plans.

 The administration of an estate of a deceased person requires careful preparation and planning.

-Any mistake can put the whole process into jeopardy and incur penalties for the estate.
+Any legal and financial mistake can put the whole process into jeopardy and incur penalties for the estate.

 Lawyers have a duty to carefully guide their clients from the beginning to end of the administration of estate process.